kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - EBS is used to create storage volumes and attach them to an EC2 instance.
 Once attached, you can (1) create a file system on top of the volume, (2) run a database, or (3) use it in any way you would use a normal block device.
 - EBS volumes live in a specific AZ but are automatically replicated to protect against single component failure.
+- Can only attach one EBS per EC2 instance (not shareable).

 ### Volume Types